emilrules/F1Predictions/README.md

 ## 📊 Visuals

-- **`team_performance_effect.png`**: Scatter plot of team score vs. predicted time
+- `team_performance_effect.png`: Impact of team strength on predicted results
-- **Bar chart**: Relative importance of each feature used in the model
+- Feature importance bar chart: Understand which factors influenced the prediction

-## 🔮 What’s Next
+## 🔮 Planned Features

-- Add pit stop strategy data for longer races
+- Add pit stop strategies and tire degradation factors
-- Experiment with weather simulation and wind factor
+- Integrate wind and humidity into weather features
-- Extend to all 2025 GP races as the calendar progresses
+- Model updates race-by-race as the 2025 season progresses
-- Explore alternative models like XGBoost or LSTM for longer-term learning
+- Experiment with ensemble and neural network architectures

 ## 🤝 Credits

-This project is independently built but inspired by [@mar-antaya](https://github.com/mar-antaya/2025_f1_predictions.git)'s open-source repository and forecasting approach.
-Data sources include FastF1 and OpenWeatherMap.
+Built independently but inspired by [@mar-antaya](https://github.com/mar-antaya/2025_f1_predictions.git).
+Data sources: FastF1 and OpenWeatherMap.

 ---

-🏎 Built with love for data, racing, and ridiculous sector 3 exits.
+🏎 Built for speed, stats, and simulation.